Wrightsville Beach NC Wrongful Death Attorney David Collins

 NEW CLIENT FORMS: Click Here For New Wrongful Death Client Forms

-While it is difficult to imagine trying to place a dollar value on a person’s life, after an individual has been killed, the only remedy under the law is recovery of monetary damages.
-If a settlement cannot be reached, it is ultimately up to a jury to have the responsibility to place a dollar value on the decedent’s life.
+After an individual has been killed due to someone else's negligence, it is difficult to imagine placing dollar value on a person’s life, under the law the only consolidation is recovery of monetary damages.
+It is ultimately up to a jury of your peers to have the responsibility to place a dollar value on the decedent’s life if an agreed upon settlement cannot be reached.

-There are specific procedural requirements which must be met before an action for a wrongful death can be brought.
-They can get complicated and anyone with a potential wrongful death claim should consult with an attorney immediately to discuss the potential of bringing an action.
+Before an action for a wrongful death can be brought to suit, there are certain procedural requirements which must be met.
+You should contact an attorney as these cases can get complicated and it is in the best interest of anyone with a potential wrongful death claim to consult with an attorney immediately to discuss the potential of bringing an action.

-The beneficiaries of a wrongful death action are the decedent’s survivors.
-Beneficiaries are determined by the intestate succession act.
+The decedent’s living survivors are the beneficiaries of a wrongful death action.
+The intestate succession act determines the beneficiaries.
 A decedent’s will is not controlling with respect to the proceedings of a wrongful death action.

 If you receive a traffic citation or criminal charge for a traffic violation or more serious crime in Wrightsville Beach, your court date and court appearance will be in Wilmington, North Carolina.
 Collins Law Firm and attorney David Collins regularly represent people charged with traffic citations and crimes which occurred in Wrightsville Beach.
 Wrightsville Beach is a town in New Hanover County, North Carolina adjacent to Wilmington, North Carolina.
 Wrightsville Beach, North Carolina is part of Wilmington, NC metropolitan statistical area.
 In the year 2000, the population of Wrightsville Beach was 2,593.